Top 11 Best Tremolo Pedals For Guitar & Bass Of 2023

 EarthQuaker Devices Hummingbird

 EarthQuaker is known for its out-of-the-box thinking, but they certainly have some rock-solid standard effects units.
-The EarthQuaker Devices Hummingbird (link to check the price on Amazon) is a great example of one of these beautifully simple effects units.
+The EarthQuaker Devices Hummingbird is a great example of one of these beautifully simple effects units.

 EarthQuaker Devices Hummingbird V4